 5. Mad Max (Avalanche Studios 2015)

 The biggest gaming tragedy in the past generation has to be the complete lack of appreciation for Avalanche Studio’s Mad Max.
-It didn’t help that it released the same day as Metal Gear Solid V (boy do I have some words for that game.
-Check out that article!) but even still, it was an extremely solid game that was unlike any open-world action game around.
+It didn’t help that it released the same day as Metal Gear Solid V (boy, do I have things to say about MGS 5) but even still, it was an extremely solid game that was unlike any open-world action game around.

 The heavy emphasis on vehicular combat and modification gave Mad Max a level of uniqueness that many open world games of the time were missing.
 Everything revolves around your Magnum Opus (the car), from simple navigation to puzzle solving.
 Finding scraps, upgrading your car’s weaponry, destroying enemy convoys, and navigating this beautifully barren wasteland was awesome, to say the least.

-If for one reason or another you skipped passed this gem you owe it to yourself to give it a try, especially that it can be bought for less than a cup of coffee.
+If for one reason or another you skipped passed this gem you owe it to yourself to try it, especially that it can be bought for less than a cup of coffee.

 What is your favorite licensed video game?

-Be sure to comment below with some of your favorite licensed games and maybe I will discover something I missed (I probably will).
+Be sure to comment below with some of your favorite licensed games and maybe I will discover something I missed (I’m sure that I will).